pdf-association/pdf-issues/docs/32000-2-2020/clause04.md

 <p>...</p>

 <p>
-Characters in text streams, as defined by 7.9.2, "String object types", are identified by their Unicode character name written in uppercase <span class="deleted-text">in font<span class="deleted-tooltiptext"><a href="https://github.com/pdf-association/pdf-issues/issues/75" target="_blank">Issue #75</a></span></span> followed by a parenthetic four <span class="new-text">or five<span class="new-tooltiptext"><a href="https://github.com/pdf-association/pdf-issues/issues/75" target="_blank">Issue #75</a></span></span> digit hexadecimal character code value with the prefix "U+" as shown in the example in this clause:
+Characters in text streams, as defined by 7.9.2, "String object types", are identified by their Unicode character name written in uppercase
+<del onMouseEnter="mouseEnter(this)" issue="75">in font</del> followed by a parenthetic four <ins onMouseEnter="mouseEnter(this)" issue="75">or five</ins>
+digit hexadecimal character code value with the prefix "U+" as shown in the example in this clause:
 </p>

 <p>...</p>